 Today is the big day where Southwest has extended their flight schedule.
-You can now go ahead and book flights through April 11, 2021.
-Up until this point you were only able to book through Jan.
-4, 2021 which means you can now book the rest of your spring flights into the summer — including MLK weekend, end of school year flights and a good portion of the summer.
+You can now go ahead and book flights through August 16, 2021.
+Up until this point you were only able to book through April 11, 2021 which means you can now book the rest of your spring flights into the summer — including MLK weekend, end of school year flights and a good portion of the summer.
 Many times booking the day the Southwest flight schedule is released will give you the best deal for peak dates.

 For many though, this might be very anti-climatic.
 Typically this is one of my favorite days of the year, but with travel being so unknown this day due to COVID-19, there is definitely some concern around travel.